GSA/ficam-pacs/pages/pacs_glossary.md

 ### Provisioning

-Specifying for each identity both the credential used (e.g., PIV, CAC, or PIV-I card) and the privileges granted to access specific resources, such as a particular facility, door, or access point, and ensuring that complex set of rules is enforced.
+Specifying for each identity both the credential used (for example, a PIV, CAC, or PIV-I card) and the privileges granted to access specific resources (for example, a particular facility, door, or access point), and ensuring that complex set of rules is enforced.

 ### SYM-CAK